-- A. The SPPF will generally comply with the County's Master Plan and not unreasonably interfere with the County's development; - B. The SPPF complies with the regulations and standards for SPPFs; - C. The SPPF is not detrimental to the public health, safety, and general welfare; - D. The SPPF will not result in a substantial adverse impact on property in the vicinity of the subject property; - E. Glare shall not negatively impact surrounding properties, wildlife, or livestock; - F. All on and off-site impacts have been satisfactorily mitigated either through agreement, public improvements, site plan requirements or other mitigation measures; and - G. The application is compliant with all applicable regulations.
+- A. The SPPF will generally comply with the County's Master Plan and not unreasonably interfere with the County's development; - B. The SPPF complies with the regulations and standards for SPPFs; - C. The SPPF is not detrimental to the public health, safety, and general welfare; - D. The SPPF will not result in a substantial adverse impact on property in the vicinity of the subject property; - E. Glare shall not negatively impact surrounding properties, wildlife (including raptor nests and lekking areas), or livestock; - F. All on and off-site impacts have been satisfactorily mitigated either through agreement, public improvements, site plan requirements or other mitigation measures; and - G. The application is compliant with all applicable regulations.